This is the “Best of Solo Travel” resource page.

 This is a story from the heart.
 It’s not a solo travel story but a story that explains why I travel solo.
 It’s a story about long term travel.
 My hope is that it inspires you to take the trip of your dreams.

 I know.
 I write about and encourage — you could even say that I promote, solo travel.
 I think it is an important, life enriching experience.
-But, it is not necessarily easy – even for those of us whotravel solo on a regular basis.
-So, I share with you these ten truths, secrets if you will, about my own anxieties or hesitations when I travel solo…
+But, it is not necessarily easy – so I share with you these ten truths, secrets if you will, about my own anxieties or hesitations when I travel solo…

 Solo Travel Stories